We have put together a financial support package to help toward the cost of studying in the academic year 2017/18.

 Please note that:

 Our Salford Student Bursary is worth £3,000 and we award it to students who are Greater Manchester residents with a declared household income of £25,000 or less.
-We have 390 awards available to students beginning in September 2016.
+We have 390 awards available to students beginning in September 2017.
 Awards are via a cash payment of £1,000 in years one, two and three of study.
 Part-time students will be awarded on a pro-rata basis.
 Please ensure you meet all the criteria before submitting and application.

 To be eligible for a Salford Student Bursary you will need to meet the following criteria: